 Information for Students

 Information for Recruiters

 Embedded in the values of collaboration and participation, our students are equipped with analytical skills and critical thinking.
 They are trained to engage in all levels of policy from design, implementation, monitoring and evaluation.
-Our students have acquired skills in policy memo writing, preparation of policy briefs, desk and field research with advanced knowledge in research methodology, case preparation, data analysis, policy design and evaluation through training and on the job internships with select organisations.
-Besides, they have been exposed to managing negotiation and case presentation.
+Our students have acquired skills in policy memo writing, preparation of policy briefs, desk and field research with advanced knowledge in research methodology, case preparation, data analysis, policy design and evaluation through training and on-the-job internships across a variety of organisations.
+Additionally, they have been exposed to managing negotiation and case presentation.

-Many of our students also voluntarily take up internship opportunities in diverse fields, from social policy to economics and agriculture to international affairs.
-Previous internship avenues have included governmental organizations, NGOs, inter governmental institutions, research organizations, policy think tanks, academic institutions and corporations.
+Many of our students also voluntarily take up internship opportunities in diversefields including agriculture, development, gender and social inclusion, urban infrastructure, and international affairs.
+Previous internship avenues have included governmental organizations, NGOs, inter-governmental institutions, research organizations, policy think tanks, academic institutions and corporations.